buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 - **Languages**: Common, Draconic
 - **Challenge**: 20 (25000 XP)

-***Frost aura.*** the dragon emits magical frost within a 3-meter radius that causes 2d6 cold damage per round.
+***Frost aura.*** The dragon emits magical frost within a 3-meter radius that causes 2d6 cold damage per round.

 ***Ice Walk.*** The dragon can move and climb on icy surfaces without needing to make basic skill checks.
 Additionally, difficult terrain composed of ice or snow does not cost it extra movement.